When thinking about weddings, the bachelor/bachelorette party is one of the things everyone is eagerly awaiting. Let's face it... we all love it.

 But that wasn't the case with all bachelor parties of that era.
 The now infamously famous Herbert Barnum Seeley bachelor party in 1896 featured the first known version of the whole strippers at your bachelor party tradition.
 The party supposedly featured a 17-course dinner, dancers handing off gifts to the guests and the famous belly dancer Little Egypt was supposed to do a spectacular number topped with a nude pose.
 The rumors of potential nudity started to circulate and after a few hours, the party was shut down by the police.
 Herbert Barnum Seeley was charged with indecency but just how lewd the party got was never fully exposed.
 However, that must have been quite the epic party, right?

-Bachelor parties have grown over time into the version we all know and love, of fun activities, drinking, lap dances, and all together memories of an awesome bro-night.
-The event takes different names depending on the country they're held in, but the principle stays pretty much the same.
-In the U.K, Ireland, and Canada they're called stag parties while in Australia it's called the buck's party.
+Bachelor parties have grown over time into the version we all know and love, of fun activities, drinking, lap dances, and all-together memories of an awesome bro-night.
+The event takes different names depending on the country it's held in, but the principle stays pretty much the same.
+In the UK, Ireland, and Canada, they're called stag parties, while in Australia, it's called the buck's party.

-This long-honored tradition is one thing all men are looking forward to and we can help you plan the best one!
-No matter what type of party you'd like to have, we're here to offer you the best packages on activities, VIP bottle services, hotel bookings, and much more!
+This long-honored tradition is one thing all men are looking forward to, and we can help you plan the best one!
+No matter what type of party you'd like to have, we're here to offer you the best packages on activities, hotel bookings, and much more!